 41. Proceeds of sales of Town lands

-(1) The Town of Cambridge is to establish an account called the “Cambridge Endowment Lands Account” (“the Account”).
+(1) The Town of Cambridge is to establish an account called the “Cambridge Endowment Lands Account” (the Account).

 (2) The proceeds of any sale of Town lands are to be credited to the Account.